emscripten-core/emscripten/site/source/docs/contributing/contributing.rst

 -  **master** - The "master" branch.
 This is always safe to pull from and the test suite always passes.
 -  **incoming** - Branch for new code.
 Code in **incoming** is merged with the **master** only after it is code-reviewed and has passed all the automated tests.
--  **llvmsvn** - Branch for work to support a new version of LLVM.
-Activity typically begins near the end of an LLVM 6-month dev cycle.
-When LLVM launches the new version, we merge this branch to master and incoming, at which point our support officially moves to that new LLVM version.
-Only one version of LVVM is supported at a time.

 Submitting patches